StianHaSu/StianHaSu/README.md

-# HI!
+# Hi!
 My name is Stian
 ### I'm a backend dev